Go to the list of all blogs

 Bullish Trend Analysis

-The RSI Oscillator points to a transition from a downward trend to an upward trend -- in cases where JBS's RSI Indicator exited the oversold zone, of 21 resulted in an increase in price.
+The Stochastic Oscillator suggests the stock price trend may be in a reversal from a downward trend to an upward trend. of 52 cases where JBS's Stochastic Oscillator exited the oversold zone resulted in an increase in price.
 Tickeron's analysis proposes that the odds of a continued upward trend are .

 Bearish Trend Analysis